opendatasoft/slate/source/includes/_dataset_resources.md

 ### Returns

-The resource with the specified UID
+The file used by the resource with the specified UID

 ## Preview the first few rows of the extracted resource